shawn11ZX/CodingPractices/common_errors.md

 ## 4.9 BST Sequences
     - To simplify push/pop use Stack<T>, which can be an argument to ArrayList<T>
     - The constructor of ArrayList<Integer> is ambigous.

+## 4.10 subtree
+    - empty tree is subtree of any tree including itself